jellyr/RaytracaH/README.md

 - Different types of lights on the scene, in current version there are two types: directional light and point light
 - Movable camera
 - Materials on primitives with diffuse color, specular and reflective factors
-- Configuration readable from file in *.json format
+- Configuration and rendered input readable from file in *.json format
 - Output is written to *.ppm file format

 More features are to come in next versions which will be released soon.